-In a nutshell, the travel trailers can be from 1200 to 10000 pounds.
-And depending on the model, the F150 has a towing capacity of 7700 to 13200 pounds.
-So, in a general sense, all of the F150 will be capable of towing a medium-sized trailer, while two versions can easily drag a large-sized one.
+Ford F150 can pull travel trailers weighing from 5000 to 14000 pounds.
+So, in a general sense, all of the F150 will be capable of towing a medium-sized trailer, while newer models can easily pull a large-sized one.

 There is more to it which I discussed in detail in this article.
 So read till the very end.

-How Big of a Camper Can an F150 Pull?
+How Big of a Travel Trailer Can a Ford F150 Pull?

 It will be possible to find out the payload capacity by deducting the curb weight from the GVWR.
 But you would also need to consider the passenger’s weight and additional accessories to the equation if you want to figure out the towing capacity.